Special Operations Forces (Ukraine): Operations in Syria

 In June 2024 The Kyiv Post reported on a video obtained from the HUR dated March 2024 describing Ukrainian special forces designated the "Khimik" group teaming up with Syrian rebels to assault Russian mercenaries in the Golan Heights area.
 The article describes the Ukrainian and Syrian forces specifically targeting "checkpoints, strongholds, foot patrols, military vehicle columns", using rocket-propelled grenades, "Tarab" mortars, and radio controlled (IED) equipped explosive suicide vehicles.
 The report suggests that Ukraine is targeting Russian units in part due to Russian efforts to recruit Syrian mercenaries via the Russian Reconciliation Center for Syria at the Khmeimim Air Base to fight for Russia in Ukraine.
 As of May 2024, there were fourteen Russian observation posts and three bases along the Israel-controlled Golan Heights area, along with Syrian rebel groups, and Iranian-backed groups which Israel had been targeting.
 At the time, Russia had been using these observation posts to gather intelligence on Israeli weapons used on Iranian forces, which are similar in design to the weapons the West provides Ukraine.
 This made the area an excellent staging ground for Ukrainian clandestine attacks on Russian positions.

 In July The Kyiv Post released another report with a video displaying the "Khimik" group using drones to strike Russian military hardware in the Kuweires air base near Aleppo.
 The base was used by the Russians for air assaults, testing UAVs, and training and transferring Russian mercenaries.

 The "Khimik" group again attacked Kuweires Airbase on September 15, 2024, this time specifically targeting the base's UAV testing hardware.

 On November 27, 2024, the Syrian National Army launched Operation Dawn of Freedom targeting the Aleppo during the 2024 Syrian opposition offensives.
 Embedded within the invading force was the Turkistan Islamic Party in Syria (TIP), which had been trained by the "Khimik" group.
 It has been alleged that the "Khimik" group participated in the attack on Aleppo alongside the TIP.

+Ukraine also sent 20 drone operators and 150 drones to aid Hay'at Tahrir al-Sham (HTS) at their stronghold in Idlib in its efforts to topple the Assad regime, and undermine Russian presence in the region.